Assassin-plus/Assassin-plus.github.io/_posts/2025-03-31-Light-Quantities.md

 ## Colorimetry

 In Section 8.1.1 we have seen that our perception of the color of light is strongly connected to the light's SPD (spectral power distribution).
-We also saw that this is not a simple one-to-one correspondence. *Colorimetry* deals with the relationship between spectral power distributions and the perception of color
+We also saw that this is not a simple one-to-one correspondence. *Colorimetry* deals with the relationship between spectral power distributions and the perception of color.

-## Radiance
 <!--
 regex:\[\d+(?:,\s*\d+)*\]
 ## Lists